 The first line of treatment in emergency rooms are huge tanks of ice water where dozens of heat stroke patients sit in the swirling water up to their necks with hope that their temperature can be brought down quickly enough to avoid bodily systems shutting down.

-Public cooling centers nicknamed “igloos,†have been set up across Florida, in several states along the Gulf and cities in Texas, New Mexico and Arizona.
-But they are all running at full capacity.
+Public cooling centers, nicknamed igloos, have been set up across Florida, in several states along the Gulf and cities in Texas, New Mexico and Arizona.
+They are all running at full capacity.
 Hundreds of Florida’s coastal and inland cities have been abandoned as families flee north.

 Another measurement of the extreme heat is the number of days in a year that a given city will have temperatures above 90 degrees.
 In many regions the number of days above 90 degrees has doubled and tripled.